Rolakamin/E-Commerce-Data-Analysis/README.md

 **Step 2: Handle Missing or Blank Values**

 **a) CustomerID**

-Missing values in the CustomerID column could represent data entry errors or incomplete data.
-These blanks need to be addressed to ensure that customer-based analysis is accurate.
+The CustomerID column contained missing values, which could indicate incomplete records or data entry errors.
+Addressing these missing values ensures accurate customer-based analysis.

 **Approach:**

 - The missing CustomerID values were first identified using a query.
-- Missing values were replaced with 'Unknown' to indicate non-specific customer data.
+- Missing values were replaced with 'Unknown' to indicate non-specific customer data and to maintain consistency

 **Queries:**